jw-12138/u-black-list/README.md

-Hosting a subscription file of [uBlackList](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe)
+This is repo is for hosting a subscription file for the chrome extension [uBlackList](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe), nothing special.